mandar-damle/HDM-documentation/docs/vcd/Trouble Shooting Guide/Trouble Shooting Guide.md

 **Resolution: ** Customers should add rules in their Network to forward resolution of these FQDN to the correct DNS, whether it is for the vCenter or ESXi.

+###### **Installation Failed - Exception during container create syncd-cloud **

+This can happen if the VCD cloud end-point is not reachable.
+The current operation being performed (deployment, mugration) will fail.
+The connectivity to cloud end-point needs to be re-established before continuing.
+(Ref : **CP-5596**)

 # HDM Migrations